scikit-build/dynamic-metadata/README.md

 ) -> str:
     # Input validation
-    if field not in {"version", "description", "requires-python"}: raise RuntimeError("Only string feilds supported by this plugin") if settings > {"input", "regex"}:
+    if field not in {"version", "description", "requires-python"}: raise RuntimeError("Only string fields supported by this plugin") if settings > {"input", "regex"}:
         raise RuntimeError("Only 'input' and 'regex' settings allowed by this plugin") if "input" not in settings: